Dawson Knox: College career

-Collegiate statistics
+College statistics

 Professional career

-The Buffalo Bills selected Knox in the third round with the 96th overall pick in the 2019 NFL Draft.
+The Buffalo Bills selected Knox in the third round with the 96th overall pick in the 2019 NFL draft.
 Knox signed his rookie contract with the team on June 14, 2019.

 On September 22, 2019, Knox caught his first NFL touchdown from Josh Allen against the Cincinnati Bengals in Week 3.
 He had a hand in the Bills' game-winning drive, catching another reception from Allen for 49 yards and running over two Bengals defenders along the way to set up a touchdown run by Frank Gore.
 Knox finished with three receptions for 67 yards and a touchdown as the Bills won 21-17.
 Knox had an up-and-down rookie season, catching 28 of 50 targets for 388 yards and two touchdowns.

 On October 24, 2020, Knox was placed on the reserve/COVID-19 list after testing positive for the virus.
 He was activated on November 5.
-Knox would play in 12 games, starting seven, in 2020, catching 24 passes for 288 yards and three touchdowns.
+Knox played in 12 games, starting seven, in 2020, catching 24 passes for 288 yards and three touchdowns.
 In Buffalo's Wild Card Round victory over the Indianapolis Colts, Knox caught two passes for five yards, including a two-yard touchdown from Josh Allen in the first quarter of the Bills' eventual 27–24 victory.

-In the AFC Championship against the Kansas City Chiefs, Knox recorded 6 catches for 42 yards and a touchdown during the 38–24 loss.
+In the AFC Championship against the Kansas City Chiefs, Knox recorded six catches for 42 yards and a touchdown during the 38–24 loss.

 Knox became a more prominent part of the Bills' passing attack in 2021.
+In Week 4, in a 40–0 victory over the Houston Texans, he had two receiving touchdowns.
+In Week 5 against the Chiefs, he had three receptions for 117 yards and a touchdown in the 38–20 victory.
 During Thanksgiving Day against the New Orleans Saints, he caught two touchdowns to raise his season total to 7, overtaking Buffalo's franchise record for most receiving touchdowns in a season by a tight end.

 On September 7, 2022, the Bills signed Knox to a four-year $53.6 million extension, making him one of the top paid tight ends in the league.
+Knox finished the 2022 season with 48 receptions for 517 receiving yards and six receiving touchdowns.
+He scored a receiving touchdown in the Bills' 34–31 Wild Card Round victory over the Miami Dolphins.

+The Bills drafted tight end Dalton Kincaid in the first round of the 2023 NFL draft to complement Knox, signaling an intent to use more double tight end formations on offense.
+On October 26, 2023, Knox was placed on injured reserve after undergoing wrist surgery.
+He was activated on December 9.
+He had 22 receptions for 186 yards and two touchdowns in the 2023 season.
+In the Wild Card Round win against the Steelers, he had a receiving touchdown.
+In the 2024 season, Knox had 22 receptions for 311 yards and one touchdown.